rovo98/randomly-generation-of-diagnosable-dfa/README.md

 ### Diagnosability testing

-Using the algorithm proposed by Jiang SengBin - ([A polynomial Algorithm for Testing Diagnosability of Discrete-Event System](https://ieeexplore.ieee.org/document/940942) ) to test the diagnosability of the generated DFAs.
+Using the algorithm proposed by Jiang SengBing - ([A polynomial Algorithm for Testing Diagnosability of Discrete-Event System](https://ieeexplore.ieee.org/document/940942) ) to test the diagnosability of the generated DFAs.

 e.g.